India Metal Fabrication Market Size and Share

 Recent Industry Developments

-• June 2025: Dassault Aviation and Tata Advanced Systems inked four Production Transfer Agreements for Rafale fuselage work in Hyderabad, with 24 units per year from FY 2028.
+• June 2025: Dassault Aviation and Tata Advanced Systems executed production-transfer agreements for Rafale fuselage work in Hyderabad targeting 24 units per year from FY 2028, which will demand AS9100-certified precision machining and NADCAP-approved surface treatments.

 Table of Contents for India Metal Fabrication Industry Report